doctypehuman/word/words/word-2.md

 ## Troubleshoot Services Before your exam.

 Things can go wrong in the exam.
 A service might not start, a file system might not mount.
 It can happen.
 It's best to practice trouble shooting while studying for the exam.
-What i would suggest is to purposely make some mistakes and see what errors does the system give you.
+What i would suggest is to purposely make some mistakes and see what errors the system gives you.
 You will be able to understand how the service works.
 It will force you to read the man pages.
 So when and if things do go wrong in the exam, it does not stress you out and you know where to look and more importantly what to look for.

 ## Read All The Questions